ADS4GPTs/ads4gpts/libs/js-sdk/ads4gpts-langchain/README.md

 This is the Langchain JS toolkit for ADS4GPTs.

-An npm package that integrates ADS4GPTs functionalities into applications built with Langchain JS, allowing for seamless retrieval of relevant advertisements based on contextual input.
+An npm Typescript package that integrates ADS4GPTs functionalities into applications built with Langchain JS, allowing for seamless retrieval of relevant advertisements based on contextual input.

 ---